jnumainville/salmon-sync/README.md

 # salmon-sync

 This is a Github Action that syncs a folder to a Google Cloud bucket using `rclone`.
-This action is only meant to work for Deephaven's documentation needs and is not intended to be general purpose.
+This action is only meant to work for Deephaven's documentation.
+It could be used in a more general purpose way to sync a folder into any Google cloud bucket (with the proper credentials), but that is subject to change and may break in any version.

 ## Parameters
 ```